 - Asymmetrical.
 A crucial aspect.
-We would say, a must-have feature for anatomical fit and high comfort.
+We would say, a must-have feature for anatomical fit and elevated comfort.

 - Ensured ASTM safety tests.

-- Especial last (named after the safety toe) for a perfect natural shape.
+- Especially last (named after the safety toe) for a perfect natural shape.

-Uncommon.
-You will find an abundance in Alibaba and a few on Amazon.
-Buy steel or other toe caps and put them within the boots or shoes… but wait, there are downsides, right?
+A bit uncommon.
+You will find a lot on Alibaba and a few on amazon.
+Buy some steel or other toe caps and put them within the boots or shoes… but wait, there are downsides, right?
 Yes, because:

 - These are not usually as big as they should be.
 Uncomfortable.

-- They will need sturdy toe boxes to be fat enough.
+- They will need huge toe boxes to be big enough.
 Uncommon.

-- They will not be as stable as caps should.
+- They will not be as stable as caps should be.